Last Updated on November 21, 2025

 My wife and I prepared for the resort, by which I mean we went to a couple of naturist saunas in Amsterdam whilst we were there.

-Getting used to being in the Art Deco sauna in Amsterdam was my wife’s first experience to be in the buff in front of so many strangers.
+Getting used to being in the Art Deco sauna in Amsterdam was my wife’s first experience of being in the buff in front of so many strangers.
 At first, for the first two minutes, she was hesitant.

-So if either of you are worried about the naturist side of the resort, I suggest trying a naturist sauna first, in your home country.
-For those of you in the UK, for example, you might want to try Clover Spa.
+So if either of you is worried about the naturist side of the resort, I suggest

 So for us, we were already comfortable walking around without a stitch on.